LLM Concentration Programs

 mkatsmith@uconn.edu

-Students pursuing a certificate in Energy and Environmental law create an individualized curriculum combining energy and environmental coursework.
-Through the certificate program, students develop substantive knowledge in energy and environmental law while strengthening their analytical, lawyering, legal research and writing skills.
-Students enrolled in the Energy and Environmental Law LLM program are not eligible for this certificate.
+Students pursuing the concentration in Energy and Environmental law create an individualized curriculum combining energy and environmental coursework.
+Through the concentration program, students develop substantive knowledge in energy and environmental law while strengthening their analytical, lawyering, legal research and writing skills.
+Students enrolled in the Energy and Environmental Law LLM program are not eligible for this concentration.

 Requirements

-Students are encouraged to announce their intention to seek a certificate at the beginning of their academic year; no formal application is required.
-Before graduating, students must submit the Certificate Studies, Intention to Participate Form to the registrar’s office.
-All LLM candidates seeking the certificate in Energy & Environmental Law must:
+Students are encouraged to announce their intention to pursue a concentration at the beginning of their academic year; no formal application is required.
+Before graduating, students must submit the Intention to Add a Concentration to LLM Studies form to the registrar’s office.
+All LLM candidates pursuing the concentration in Energy & Environmental Law must:

 • complete 9 credit hours of approved courses,